 Our USPA-approved, Solo First-Jump Course is your first step in becoming a licensed skydiver.
 The first-jump course encompasses all of the training necessary to undertake your first solo skydive.
 The course lasts around 6 to 7 hours, and consists of classroom instruction and developing practical skills.
-You will spend Friday evening and part of Saturday morning learning all about the sport and skills of skydiving.
-The course finishes up around 11:30 am on Saturday morning, after which you’ll be ready to make your very first skydive (weather permitting).

 To streamline the training process and maximize efficiency, your first solo jump will be a static-line jump from 3,500 ft. above the ground.
 During a static-line jump, your parachute is deployed automatically after you exit the aircraft.
 Training is focused on a stable body position, canopy flight, and landing.
 An instructor rides with you in the aircraft to ensure you exit safely, but you are solo – wearing your own individual parachute system and not connected to an instructor.
 After you exit the airplane, another instructor on the ground will assist you in landing, using a hand-held radio.